Standard Model Theory for the FCC-ee Tera-Z stage: The event generator

-In this section we present some exploratory and preliminary results obtained with \babayagaNLO\ at FCC-ee, considering different scenarios for its center-of-mass energy, namely $Z$ peak ($\sqrt{s} = 91\gev$), $WW$ threshold ($\sqrt{s} = 160\gev$), above $ZH$ threshold ($\sqrt{s}= 240\gev$) and $t\bar{t}$ threshold ($\sqrt{s} = 350\gev$).
-The aim is to show some phenomenological results in view of a luminosity monitoring with Bhabha scattering at small angles or with the $e^+e^-\to\gamma\gamma$ process at large angles.
-At this stage, we refrain from firmly assessing the achieavable theoretical precision in the calculation of the cross-section.
-From past experience, it is beyond dispute that going below the 0.1-0.05\% accuracy will require the inclusion of the complete set of NNLO QED corrections, together with the resummation of higher-orders.
+In this section, we present some exploratory and preliminary results obtained with \babayagaNLO\ at the FCC-ee, considering different scenarios for its centre-of-mass energy, namely the Z peak ($\sqrt{s} = 91\gev$), WW threshold ($\sqrt{s} = 160\gev$), above ZH threshold ($\sqrt{s}= 240\gev$) and $\mathrm{t}\bar{\mathrm{t}}$ threshold ($\sqrt{s} = 350\gev$).
+The aim is to show some phenomenological results in view of a luminosity monitoring with Bhabha scattering at small angles or with the $\mathrm{e}^+\mathrm{e}^-\to\gamma\gamma$ process at large angles.
+At this stage, we refrain from firmly assessing the achievable theoretical precision in the calculation of the cross-section.
+From past experience, it is beyond dispute that going below the 0.1--0.05\% accuracy will require the inclusion of the complete set of NNLO QED corrections, together with the resummation of higher orders.